-This action allows you to simultaneously drop a class you're currently enrolled in and replace it with a different class.
+This action allows you to simultaneously drop a class you're currently registered for and replace it with a different class.

 When You Can Swap

 The schedule adjustment period in August (fall registration only)

 The open enrollment period

 After the last day to add a class, you need instructor and/or department permission (requirements vary by department) to add a class to your schedule.
 Late adds are typically only approved if the class has space available and you've been attending it regularly.